 When traveling on foot, plan your trip up with stopping points at lower elevations before reaching your final destination.
-Try to travel no more than 1,000 feet each day, and plan a rest day for each 3,000 feet you go higher.
+Try to travel no more than 1,000 feet each day, and plan a rest day for every 3,000 feet you go higher.

 2. Eat carbs:

 It’s not often we’re told to eat extra carbohydrates.
 But when you’re at a higher altitude, you need more calories.
 So pack plenty of healthy snacks, including lots of whole grains.

 Alcohol, cigarettes, and medications like sleeping pills can make altitude sickness symptoms worse.
 Avoid drinking, smoking, or taking sleeping pills during your trip to higher altitudes.
 If you want to have a drink, wait at least 48 hours’ time to give your body adjust before adding alcohol into the mix.